antonbosss/Docs/Security Audit Reports/Bug Bounty Program.md

 ## Rewards

-- Morpheus will pay a reward of $500 to $150,000 for eligible discoveries in proportion to the severity of the vulnerability discovered and averted.
+Morpheus will pay a reward of $500 to $150,000 for eligible discoveries in proportion to the severity of the vulnerability discovered and averted.

-(Note: Payments earned prior to the end bootstrapping period will be paid after May 9, 2024)

 ## Scope